nilhouses/G-FIB/README.md

 # G-FIB

-This repository contains GLSL shaders and plugins developed using Qt and OpenGL for the Graphics ("G") course at FIB-UPC.
+This repository contains GLSL shaders and plugins developed using Qt and OpenGL for the Graphics ([G](https://www.fib.upc.edu/ca/estudis/graus/grau-en-enginyeria-informatica/pla-destudis/assignatures/G)) course at FIB-UPC.

 ## Contents

-- `S01` to `S13`: Shaders and plugins organized by session
+- `S01` to `S13`: Shaders and plugins ordered by the laboratory session in which they were implemented.
 - `C1`: First lab exams
 - `C2`: Second lab exams
 - `Extres`: Extra exercises